Malav-P/soundstream/index.md

 ```
 ## Training

+Traning is done a single A100-80GB GPU with 8 CPU threads.
+7 threads are used for dataloading.

 We first did generator warmup ( by calling `generator_warmup()` in `train.py`) for 50k iterations.
 Parameters for training were

 ```python